What's the difference between red and processed meat?

-Research has shown that you may be more likely to develop cancer if you eat a lot of red meat, although the evidence isn’t completely clear.
+Research has shown that you may be more likely to develop cancer if you eat a lot of red meat.
 For processed meat the evidence is more certain.
-If you’re eating too much processed meat you’re more likely to develop cancer, particularly bowel cancer.
+If you’re eating too much processed meat, you’re more likely to develop cancer, particularly bowel cancer.
 In the UK, it’s thought that about one in five cases of bowel cancer are linked to eating these meats.

-Unfortunately, the exact reason why red and processed meats can cause cancer isn’t fully understood yet.
+The exact reason why red and processed meats can cause cancer isn’t fully understood yet.
 One theory is that a chemical called haem, which makes meat red in colour, could be the cause.
-Another theory is that chemical compounds develop when you cook red meat or process it.
+Another theory is about chemical compounds that can develop when you cook red meat or process it.
 These damage our cells, which could cause cancer.

 How much is too much?

 In small amounts, red meat can be part of a healthy diet.
 It gives us protein and important vitamins and minerals, such as vitamin B, iron and zinc.
 But it’s important not to eat too much.
 It’s recommended that adults shouldn’t eat more than 70g of red or processed meat a day.

 That’s the equivalent of roughly:

 - a small piece of steak (about the size of a deck of cards)

 Many of us, particularly men, are eating far more than this.

 If you’re eating more red or processed meat than you should, you can cut down but still enjoy it in moderation.
 Why not try the following tips.